isomerpages/csc-corp/pages/About INN x CSC.md

 <p>We can't deliver effective policies and services to our citizens if we don't know what works for them, and what doesn't.
 At INN x CSC, you will be plugged into the ground through various hands-on and first-hand learning interventions and projects designed to bring the 'voice of user' to the forefront.</p>

-<p>How INNxCSC started and how we became a change movement for learning in the Public Service.</p>
+<p class="paragraph-header">How INNxCSC started and how we became a change movement for learning in the Public Service.</p>